 - 1. Calling up of competitors The Head Judge will call up each competitor to begin his/her trial.
-This call includes the competitor who is "up" (whose trial is now underway), the competitor who is "on deck" (the next competitor to compete) and the competitor who is "on hold" (the third in line to compete). - Uniform rule modifications No jewelry, including watches, is permitted to be worn during competition.
-Other exclusions include sunglasses (except prescription), hat/head coverings (except religious) and bracelet/wristbands.
-Single color "scrungies" not wider than 2" are permitted. - 3.
-Use of adherents Competitors are permitted to use chalk or an adhesive or similar substance such as resin during competition. - 4.
+This call includes the competitor who is "up" (whose trial is now underway), the competitor who is "on deck" (the next competitor to compete) and the competitor who is "on hold" (the third in line to compete). - 2.
+Use of adherents Competitors are permitted to use chalk or an adhesive or similar substance such as resin during competition. - 3.
 Excused from the event Competitors must be informed that they are to report to the Head Judge prior to leaving the event site to compete in another event and also upon their return.
 The time limit for competing in another event, as determined by meet management, should also be communicated by the head judge to the competitors.